LegioN2004/mili-gitlab-repo/README.md

 I will add some pictures once I get hold of how to use  markdown for better view of what my dotflies contains

+You can directly copy my neovim config and add it to the .config folder for unix systems and it will automatically set up everything for you